 Year Awarded: 2016

-This Initiative is actively conducting research.
+This initiative is actively conducting research.

-The team will focus on solar geoengineering, which is a particular form of climate engineering that aims to reduce the planet’s absorption of solar energy.
+The team focuses on solar geoengineering, which is a particular form of climate engineering that aims to reduce the planet’s absorption of solar energy.
 Of particular interest is one form of solar geoengineering that involves introducing small particles into the upper atmosphere to scatter sunlight back to space.
 How this may work in conjunction with carbon geoengineering, which focuses on lowering the concentration of carbon dioxide in the atmosphere, is a major element of the team’s research.

 The goal of this initiative is to build a vibrant, interdisciplinary research community at Harvard with sharply divergent positions on geoengineering.
 The initiative features several Harvard-based sub-projects, each involving a few different investigators.
 These sub-projects explore different dimensions of geoengineering through case studies, experiments, and theoretical modeling.
 Project-related talks, presentations, and discussion groups are held at the Weatherhead Center each semester to share research findings.
 In the 2018–2019 academic year, the team is working with the Weatherhead Center to host at least one workshop on governance aspects of solar geoengineering.